 - Hart Memorial Trophy: 6 times

-Howe had his NHL debut with the Detroit Red Wings in 1946.
+Howe made his NHL debut with the Detroit Red Wings in 1946.
 He scored in his first game.
-Everyone was impressed by the skills of the eighteen-year-old boy.
-He became known for his great playmaking ability as well as his scoring ability.
+Everyone was impressed by the eighteen-year-old boy’s skills.
+He became known for his great playmaking and scoring abilities.

 Career Stats of Gordie Howe